Asian shares mostly lower as US-China trade optimism fades

 Asian investors were also staying cautious ahead of a European Central Bank board meeting later in the global day.

-ENERGY: U.S. crude gained 15 cents to $56.37 a barrel.
-It slid 0.6 percent to settle at $56.22 a barrel in New York Wednesday.
-Brent crude, used to price international oils, was also higher, adding 29 cents to $66.28 a barrel in London.
+ENERGY: U.S. crude gained 11 cents to $56.33 a barrel.
+It slid 0.6 percent to settle at $56.22 a barrel in New York on Wednesday.
+Brent crude, used to price international oils, was also higher, adding 23 cents to $66.22 a barrel in London.

 Yuri Kageyama is on Twitter at https://twitter.com/yurikageyama